natebrunelle/cs4102_su20/markdown/quizzes.md

 - Provide a recurrence relation to express the running time of a divide and conquer algorithm
 - Solve recurrence relations using the Master Theorem and the Tree method
 - Evaluate the running time of a divide and conquer algorithm running in parallel

+## Quiz 3: Greedy

+This quiz will be based off of all content convered relating the Divide and Conquer algorithms (which we concluded on March 16).
+The Quiz will consist of multiple choice questions and written questions.
+You should solve the written questions on your own paper, then scan/photograph and upload your solutions to gradescope.
+Your 60 minutes includes the time to do this, so please have a plan before you begin the quiz.

+Here is what you may be expected to do on the quiz:

+- Know and reason about the definitions and importance of Optimal Substructure and Greedy Choice Functions
+- Prove a problem has optimal substructure
+- Be able to find counterexamples for potential Greedy Choice Functions
+- Know the definition of a Minimum Spanning Tree
+- Know the Cut Property of Minimum Spanning Trees
+- Know Prim's and Kruskal's algorithms to the extent that you could do them by hand and know the differences between them
+- Understand the knapsack problem and why the fractional version allows for a greedy solution whereas the 0/1 version does not